soupi/rfc/reading_haskell.md

 - We can mix sum and product types in one type
 - This is often called an algebraic data type, or ADT
-- Value constructors create a value of the type
+- Value constructors (like Red, Blue, Green, RGB) create a value of the type
-- If they represent a product, value constructors can be used as regular functions to build values of the type
+- If they represent a product (like RGB), value constructors can be used as regular functions to build values of the type
 - This also means they can be partially applied

 ```hs